SuggonM/Itembox/README.md

 Otherwise, download the zip file from the repository code dropdown menu, extract it, and open the .html file (preferably on PC).

+A preview of this project has been deployed on https://suggonm.github.io/.

 ## Updates
 This repository is for archival purposes as its development site has been moved to the wiki.
 Please visit the corresponding pages there to view the latest version.